-Maintain Equipment in Good Working Order Verify all equipment is in good working order and that regular preventative maintenance procedures are in place.
+Maintain Equipment in Good Working Order

+Verify all equipment is in good working order and that regular preventative maintenance procedures are in place.
 Where a defect or equipment issue will not allow safe operation, ensure equipment is not operated until such repairs can be completed.

-Verify Proper Employee Training Verify that all personnel that may interact with heavy mobile equipment are properly trained per the requirements outlined within this document and with pertinent regional, federal and state regulations.
+Verify Proper Employee Training

+Verify that all personnel that may interact with heavy mobile equipment are properly trained per the requirements outlined within this document and with pertinent regional, federal and state regulations.
 Ensure employees are competent and qualified to operate equipment.

-Provide Equipment and Resources Provide all necessary equipment and resources needed to safely operate equipment.
+r reepon i - wichionan Provide Equipment and Resources Provide all necessary equipment and resources needed to safely operate equipment.
 Maintain Documents Control Maintain all completed inspections, documentation and training records according to the FCX -Records Retention Policy.
 Identify Critical Risks and Critical Controls Verify that critical risks associated with interaction between heavy equipment, light vehicles, and people are identified and critical controls to reduce or mitigate those risks are in place.
 Verify that employees are conducting a pretask risk review.
 Evaluate area of responsibility for new risks or changes that could pose risk and ensure critical controls are in place to mitigate risk.
-Ensure that a risk review is completed for any new roads, changes in traffic patterns, or other mine changes to ensure that controls are in place.
-Ensure that any new risks identified are communicated to incoming crews.
+Ensure that a risk review is completed for any new roads, changes in traffic patterns, or other changes which could impact safe interaction of heavy equipment with light vehicles or pedestrians to ensure that adequate controls are in place.
+Ensure that any new risks identified are passed on to incoming crews.
 Enlist help from engineering, health and safety or other resources as necessary to improve critical controls.
 Perform Periodic Audits of Process In conjunction with the Health and Safety department, conduct periodic audits of the overall Interaction with Heavy Mobile Equipment to ensure compliance.
 Contractor Compliance Ensure contractors working in area of responsibility have received appropriate information and training on the area-specific hazards.
 Monitor contractors for compliance.